Hyathi/hyathi-fullstack-task/README.md

 - Once a Pokemon is adopted, the user can feed the Pokemon (each feeding increases Pokemon's health status).
 - If a Pokemon isn't fed for a certain time (ex: 24 hours), its health status decreases.

-We will provide you with a basic code skeleton for both the frontend and the backend, which has a few different bugs that prevent the application from running.
-Your first task will be to identify and resolve these bugs to get the application running.

 Please note, the main goal of this task is to understand your mindset, approach, technical understanding, problem-solving skills, and logical reasoning capabilities rather than just delivering a complete project.
 Feel free to document your process and decisions in the code comments or in your commit messages.

 ## Tech Stack